kefik/MarioAI/README.md

 **MarioAI4J** -> main project containing MarioSimulator (runnable as is), which is featuring keyboard-controlled mario, use arrows + A(jump) + S(peed/hoot) ... oh and do not forget to try to press 'G' (multiple times) to visualize Mario's receptive field

-**MarioAI4J-Agents** -> example agents, this project must reference MarioAI4J in order to compile ... start to develop your own agent right away by editting MyAgent class.
+**MarioAI4J-Agents** -> example agents, this project must reference MarioAI4J in order to compile

 **MarioAI4J-Tournament** -> provides means for agent evaluations from console (check EvaluateAgentConsole class) producing detailed CSV reports.

+**MarioAI4J-Playground** -> here you can start coding your own Mario AI right away, just navigate to MarioAgent and fool around (required MarioAI4J, MarioAI4J-Tournament + its libs on path).

 I did not mavenized projects as I usually do... so far you have to setup them within your IDE manually, but as they need only 2 libraries and projects feature rather standard Java project layout, it is trivial task (projects are directly importable into Eclipse).